-Are Liverpool Set to Usurp Arsenal as the Premier League’s ‘Next Best’?
+Are Liverpool set to usurp Arsenal as the Premier League’s ‘next best’?

 In an era of Manchester City’s dominance in the Premier League, at times it feels as if the rest of the clubs are playing for the ‘next best’ tag.

-The only time that the Cityzens’ monopoly on the trophy was broken since 2018 was when Liverpool racked up 99 points in 2019/20 in a truly outstanding campaign.
+The only time that the Cityzens’ monopoly on the Premier League trophy was broken since 2018 was when Liverpool, in a truly outstanding campaign, racked up 99 points in 2019/20.

 The markets for betting on Premier League odds – and specifically the ‘betting without Manchester City’ category – still have Arsenal (8/5) as more likely to take the silver medal than Liverpool and Manchester United, who are both priced at 7/2.